adinasarapu/adinasarapu.github.io/_portfolio/2021-01-19-blog-kafka-spark-streaming.md

 }
 ```

-Compile/run the above cretaed Java class and then run the console producer client to write a few events into your topic.
+Compile/run the above cretaed Java class and then run the console producer to write a few events into your topic.

 ```
 >bash-4.4# ./kafka-console-producer.sh